naproche/naproche/math/README.md

 from 2017, 65 W TDP) with 16 GB of RAM.
 But most examples should also work with slightly older or lower-end hardware.
-For example, an Intel Pentium N3710 (quad-core mobile CPU from 2016, 6 W TDP) with 8GB RAM can still check most examples without the accomodations outlined below.
+For example, an Intel Pentium N3710 (quad-core mobile CPU from 2016, 6 W TDP) with 8GB RAM can still check most examples without the accommodations outlined below.

 On weaker systems successful checking of texts may require stopping other